-&quot;The author holds a Ph.D. at Harvard University.
-He wishes to thank Robert J. Barro for illuminating conversations and providing numerous data sources.
-Thanks are also due to Francesco Caselli, J. Tomas Hexner, John V. Leahy, Michael Levine, Gregory Mankiw and Glenn P. Jenkins for useful remarks.
+I wish to thank Robert J. Barro for our illuminating conversations.
+Thanks are also due to Francesco Caselli, J. Tomas Hexner, John V. Leahy, Michael Levine, Gregory Mankiw and Glenn P. Jenkins for their useful remarks.
 The author is responsible for all errors.
-Comments are warmly welcome.
+Comments are warmly welcomed.